 The theater is located at the southern tip of Awaji Island.
-If you're coming by long-distance bus, the nearest stop is Awajishima Minami Interchange, about 1 km from the theater.
+If you're coming by long-distance bus, the nearest stop is Awajishima Minami Interchange, which is about 1 km from the theater.
 For local buses, there is a stop right in front of the theater called Awaji Ningyoza Mae.

 Awaji Puppet Theater